kendru/learn-cljs/content/section-0/lesson-2-clojurescript-in-the-javascript-ecosystem.md

 ### Quick Review

 - Can you think of any pieces of code that you find yourself writing for almost every JavaScript project?
 Would any of these be solved by a more complete standard library?
-- What is the advantage of working in a language that compiles to JavaScript Can you think of any disadvantages?
+- What is the advantage of working in a language that compiles to JavaScript?
+Can you think of any disadvantages?

 ## Why Clojure needs JavaScript